MicrosoftDocs/learn/learn-pr/azure/configure-application-kubernetes-arc/includes/1-introduction.md

 After completing this module, you'll be able to:

-- Prepare for implementing Azure App Service on Azure Arc enabled Kubernetes.
+- Prepare for implementing Azure App Service on Kubernetes with Azure Arc.
-- Implement an Azure Kubernetes Service (AKS) cluster that supports App Service on Azure Arc.
+- Implement an Azure Kubernetes Service (AKS) cluster that supports Azure App Service on Kubernetes with Azure Arc.
-- Install the Azure Web Apps extension into an AKS cluster.
+- Install the application services extension into an AKS cluster.
 - Deploy Azure App Services web apps to an AKS cluster.

 ## Prerequisites